blocknative/gas-agent/README.md

 ##### Expected RPC Response Structure

-The pending block RPC endpoint must return a JSON-RPC 2.0 response containing a `transactions` field with an array of transaction objects.
-The system is flexible and only requires minimal transaction data:
+The pending block RPC endpoint must return a JSON-RPC 2.0 response containing a required `transactions` field with an array of transaction objects.
+Each transaction object has the following requirements:

+**Required fields:**

+- `hash`: Transaction hash identifier

+**Gas price fields (one of the following combinations):**

+- `gasPrice`: Legacy gas price (for pre-EIP-1559 transactions)
+- OR `maxFeePerGas` AND `maxPriorityFeePerGas`: EIP-1559 gas price fields (both required together)

 ```json
 {